michjans/routegen/README.md

 On Mac OS the program has to be build from source code (see below)

 ## Building Route Generator from the source code
-Since version 1.13 Route Generator has been build using Qt 6.9 using CMake, although the code itself might still compile against Qt 5.12, but it's not guaranteed to fully function as expected.
+Since version 2.0 Route Generator has been build using Qt >= 6.7 using CMake, although the code itself might still compile against Qt 5.12, but it's not guaranteed to fully function as expected.

-So Qt 6.9 (or higher) should be downloaded and installed, including CMake with at least the following packages:
+It is recommended to install Qt 6.7 (or higher) using the Qt maintainance tool, which can be downloaded from https://www.qt.io/download-open-source During installation select at least the following packages:
+- CMake
+- Qt Core
+- Qt Gui
 - Qt WebChannel
 - Qt Positioning
 - Extensions: Qt WebEngine